ARCTraining/hpc2-software/book/course/theory.md

 This introductory lesson is a small set of computing theory and backgroud information tailored to introduce you to the terminology and technologies that will be covered by further lessons in this course.

-It provides supporting information to the tools used to run, build and maintain software on the Universities HPC systems.
+It provides supporting information to the tools used to run, build and maintain software on the university's HPC systems.

 ### Topics